TimAnderson1/Coffee-Shop-Performance-Project/README.md

 ### Here is a link to this dashboard:
 [Dashboard on Tableau Public](https://public.tableau.com/app/profile/tim.anderson5782/viz/CoffeeShopPerformanceAnalysis/Dashboard1?publish=yes)

-## How I approached the analysis
-So I first aimed to understand the data by looking at the columns and the data within each one using SQL.
-I could then take the four business questions and accurately answer them, this gave me some insights into trends and metrics within the data.
-These outputs informed the structure of my dashboard in Tableau, specifically understanding which charts accurately explain the data and what information needs to be highlighted.
-I then thought about what KPIs would be useful to have displayed on the dashboard and added them to it.

 ## SQL Analysis
 ### I want to show my queries and their outputs so that you understand the process I have taken to reach my final analysis.